 Installed WordPress plugins

 Every plugin you’ve installed will add 3rd party code to your website and usually this needs additional resources in order to function properly.
-Plugins often also load additional stylesheets or scripts on your website and that may lead to an increase of database and / or HTTP requests, which will also affect the page load time and performance of your website.
+Plugins often also load additional stylesheets or scripts on your website and that may lead to an increase of database and / or HTTP requests.
+These requests usually will also affect the page load time and performance of your website.
 That’s why you should only use plugins that you really need in order to not waste valuable server resources.

 A very common reason for slow page load are advertisements.
 Especially intrusive ads like popups or advertisements that are being loaded from 3rd party servers can negatively affect the performance of your website.
 Don’t go overboard when implementing ads on your website and choose your advertisers wisely in order to keep the load time of your website at a low level.